-As described above, we have \$1.2 billion available under our credit and lease facilities to fund our \$1.4 billion newbuilding program.
-To fund the remainder, we will need to issue approximately \$140 million in common or other equity and/or other forms of capital over the period from the second quarter of 2011 to the second quarter of 2012.
-This is a reduction from our previous equity capital needs of \$180 to 240 million.
+As described above, we have \$1.0 billion available under our credit and lease facilities to fund our \$1.1 billion newbuilding program.
+To fund the remainder, we will need to issue less than \$100 million in common or other equity and/or other forms of capital over the period from the third quarter of 2011 to the second quarter of 2012.
+This is a reduction from our previous equity capital needs of \$140 million and a deferral of the period from the second quarter of 2011 to the second quarter of 2012.
 The state of the global financial markets and economic conditions may adversely impact our ability to issue additional equity at prices that will not be dilutive to our existing shareholders or preclude us from issuing equity at all.
 We will continue to actively pursue alternatives that will allow us to defer or eliminate some or all of our current equity needs.